See the USA's top 50 Disc Golf Cities.

 Hoping not to get lost in the vast expanse of the Lone Star State, we looked around for a couple of guides who really know their way around Northern Texas.
 And, to toot our own horn a bit, we didn’t do such a shabby job.
-Four-time PDGA World Open Women Champion Paige Pierce and founder and director of Funkytown Flyers Disc Golf (a local nonprofit disc golf promotion and advocacy group) Lee Letts filled us in on the scene in Dallas/Fort Worth.
+Four-time PDGA World Open Women Champion Paige Pierce and founder and director of Funkytown Flyers Disc Golf (a local nonprofit disc golf promotion and advocacy group) Lee Letts filled us in on how Dallas disc golf and Fort Worth disc golf combine for a top 10 U.S. disc golf destination.

 Citing “green rolling hills to lakeside sandy courses to technical wooded courses,” Pierce said that the Dallas/Fort Worth area offers a wide variety to choose from.
 Letts explained that such variety exists because this an area of Texas “where the timberline, hill country, and grasslands meet.”